""

 The general expectation for admission to the AMEP program is completion of the introductory calculus and physics sequences with appropriate success.
 Specifically a student must have

-• the student has above a 2.0 in both the general and upper level quality of work requirement (see the full program requirements),
+• the student has above a 2.000 GPA in both the general and upper-level quality of work requirements (see Requirements) and

-• the student has fewer than 60 outstanding credits needed to complete then degree.
+• the student has fewer than 60 outstanding credits needed to complete the BS-AMEP degree.

 Any student who is interested in the AMEP program should meet with a program advisor as soon as possible.
 The advisor will help the student negotiate pre-AMEP status and eventually assist in declaration for the program.
-In general, this should be an AMEP MATH faculty advisor.
+In general, this should be the AMEP academic advisor or an AMEP math faculty advisor.

 Advising information can be found in the Advising and Careers tab.